GamerNerd-i/CMSI-1010_Recitation-Examples/Week-07/Terminal.md

 > * On a Mac, the root is denoted by a tilde (`~`).
 > * On Windows, the root is denoted by a lettered drive, usually `C:/`.

-Let's move into the `Memes` directory.
+Let's move into the `Memes` folder.
 Run `cd Images/Memes`, and then run `ls` again to check what we can see.
 Your shell should look like the following:

 ![Output of cd Images/Memes from inside Week-07](Images/Commands/cd-1.png)